Doomlazer/EQ1-CDR/README.md

 This fan patch for EQ1CD restores the original artwork, fixes the many bugs & transition issues, and attempts to create the best possible EQ1 player experience.

 Issues with the CD version's palettes often ruin the background art.
-The black areas are caused by missing palette colors:
+The black areas in the gif below are caused by missing palette colors:

 <img src="pics/pal.gif" width="800" alt="Example gif showing how palette issues in the CD version diminish the beautiful backgrounds."></img>